 Caring for a child with AD, no matter the severity, can make life difficult for you too.
 Because, if your child has a sleepless night, so will you.

-In fact, carers mention a child’s restless sleep as second only to the itch itself in impacting negatively on their lives.9 A broken night’s sleep can make children more susceptible to infection and sensitive to pain.9 It can also lead to behavioural and emotional problems as well as affecting a child’s ability to concentrate, which can make life pretty tough for you too.9
+In fact, carers mention a child’s restless sleep as second only to the itch itself in impacting negatively on their lives.9 A broken night’s sleep may make children more susceptible to infection and sensitive to pain.9 It may also lead to behavioural and emotional problems as well as affecting a child’s ability to concentrate, which can make life pretty tough for you too.9

 But, once again, there are all sorts of things you can do to help improve their night’s sleep:9